English (ENGL)

 Co-Requisite(s): ENGL 213

-ENGL 412 Capstone Seminar: Current Issues in the Discipline of English (3 Credits)
+ENGL 412 Capstone Seminar in English (3 Credits)

-The capstone is a research-intensive culminating seminar that affords students in the last semester of the English Major the opportunity to examine a critical issue current in the discipline of English studies and to participate in a rigorous exchange about this issue with their peers and with published scholars.
+The capstone is a research-intensive culminating seminar that affords students in the last semester of the English Major the opportunity to examine a critical issue current in the discipline of English studies or Creative Writing and to participate in a rigorous exchange about this issue with their peers and with published scholars and authors.
+Offered with a focus either on Literature (for students in the Literature and Education concentrations) or Creative Writing (for students in the Creative Writing concentration).
+Enrollment is limited to 15 students.

 Pre-Requisite(s): Student must take ENGL 101, 102, 213 and 30 credits toward the English major.